 The Stacks project

 Definition 59.18.1.
-Let $\mathcal{C}$ be a category, $\mathcal{U} = \{ U_ i \to U\} _{i \in I}$ a family of morphisms of $\mathcal{C}$ with fixed target, and $\mathcal{F} \in \textit{PAb}(\mathcal{C})$ an abelian presheaf.
+Let $\mathcal{C}$ be a category.
+Let $\mathcal{U} = \{ U_ i \to U\} _{i \in I}$ be a family of morphisms of $\mathcal{C}$ with fixed target.
+Assume that all the fibre products $U_{i_0} \times _ U \ldots \times _ U U_{i_ p}$ exists in $\mathcal{C}$.
+Let $\mathcal{F} \in \textit{PAb}(\mathcal{C})$ be an abelian presheaf.
 We define the Čech complex $\check{\mathcal{C}}^\bullet (\mathcal{U}, \mathcal{F})$ by

-\[ \prod _{i_0\in I} \mathcal{F}(U_{i_0}) \to \prod _{i_0, i_1\in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1}) \to \prod _{i_0, i_1, i_2 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1} \times _ U U_{i_2}) \to \ldots \]
+\[ \prod _{i_0 \in I} \mathcal{F}(U_{i_0}) \to \prod _{i_0, i_1 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1}) \to \prod _{i_0, i_1, i_2 \in I} \mathcal{F}(U_{i_0} \times _ U U_{i_1} \times _ U U_{i_2}) \to \ldots \]

 \[ \check{H}^ p(\mathcal{U}, \mathcal{F}) = H^ p(\check{\mathcal{C}}^\bullet (\mathcal{U}, \mathcal{F})). \]